papermoonio/polkadot-ecosystem-docs-draft/docs/paseo-testnet/onboarding.md

 ## Generate and Customize the Chain Spec

 Substrate-based blockchains are defined by a file called the chain specification, or chain spec for short.
-This guide explains how to use the [generic template](https://github.com/OpenZeppelin/polkadot-runtime-templates/tree/v1.0.0){target=_blank} provided by [OpenZeppelin Substrate Parachain Runtimes](https://github.com/OpenZeppelin/polkadot-runtime-templates.git){target=_blank} to create and modify the chain spec file.
+This guide explains how to use a template provided by OpenZeppelin's [Substrate Parachain Runtimes](https://docs.openzeppelin.com/substrate-runtimes/{{ repositories.open_zeppelin.release_tag_version}}/){target=_blank} to create and modify the chain spec file.
 Although most of the time you will use your custom runtime, the steps outlined here can be adapted to your specific runtime with minor adjustments.

 There are two types of chain spec files: